kalinchernev/kalinchernev.github.io/content/post/think-apps-not-websites.md

 ![][19]

 Lastly, in standalone display mode, no URL address bar is visible.
-Use a [good front-end framework][20] to make the look and feel of your web page as a native app — the user will be delighted!&nbsp;:)
+Use a [good front-end framework][20] to make the look and feel of your web page as a native app — the user will be delighted! :)

-### The app&nbsp;shell
+### The app shell

 It's mostly conceptual yet important task to think about: in order to deliver good user experience, it's useful to have access to fundamental assets offline in order to react well in case of a network going offline.
 So, when you build and develop your web site, consider it's a real shell that stays the same and only the contents is changing.
 This article gives good [concept overview][21].